QuineDot/rust-learning/src/pf-shared-nested.md

 doesn't have to borrow the `person` forever -- it only has to borrow `person` for as long as the return value is used.

+Note that the covariance is required!
+A shared nested borrow where the inner lifetime is invariant is still almost as bad as the "borrowed forever" `&mut` case.
+Most of this page talks about the covariant case; we'll consider the invariant case [at the end.](#the-invariant-case)

 ## This is still a yellow flag

 Even though it's not as problematic as the `&mut` case, there is